NVIDIA/spark-rapids-benchmarks/nds/README.md

   --iceberg_write_format {parquet,orc,avro}
                         File format for the Iceberg table; parquet, avro, or orc --compression COMPRESSION
                         Compression codec when saving Parquet Orc or Iceberg data.
-Iceberg is using gzip as default but spark-rapids plugin does not support it yet, so default it to snappy.
 Please refer to https://iceberg.apache.org/docs/latest/configuration/#write-properties for supported codec for different output format such as Parquet or Avro in Iceberg.
 Please refer to https://spark.apache.org/docs/latest/sql-data-sources.html for supported codec when writing Parquet Orc or Avro by Spark.
-Default is Snappy.
+When not specified, it will use Spark or Iceberg default ones.

 ```